biowdl/aligning/docs/align-star.md

   "AlignStar.outputDir": "The path to the output directory", "AlignStar.inputR1": "A list of first-end fastq files (in the same order as the associated readgroup identifiers)", "AlignStar.inputR2": "A list of second-end fastq files (in the same order as the associated readgroup identifiers).
-This input may be ignored for single-end sequencing experiments", "AlignStar.starIndexDir": "The path to the STAR index" }
+This input may be ignored for single-end sequencing experiments", "AlignStar.indexFiles": "The paths to the STAR index files."
+}
 ```